These links and data sources all are for the San Fernando Valley, Los Angeles County, or the State of California.

 CCF is a major funder of the nonprofit sector in Southern California, and has available on its website a report with many useful statistics about the coming transfer of wealth in the region.

-Center for Geographical Studies, California State University Northridge
+Center for Geospatial Science and Technology, California State University Northridge

 Center for Southern California Studies, California State University Northridge